Guide To The Best Saws

-Bushcraft folding saws are known by many names, some of which are, folding saw, camp saws, and even survivor saw.
+saws are known by many names, some of which are, , , camp saws, , sometimes .
 It doesn’t matter what you call them; but, it does matter if you don’t have one with you when needed.

-The three most common types of bushcraft saws are folding saws, folding bow saws, pocket chainsaws, and wire saws.
-Examples of each are shown below.
+The three most common types of saws are saws, bow saws, pocket chainsaws, and wire saws.

-The folding saw and folding bow saw as you probably guessed, fold up, like a pocket knife.
-A pocket chainsaw is a handheld, human-powered, saw that works by moving the tiny blades back and forth.
-Wire saws are very cheap and quite portable.
-However, they also can be hard to hold and are generally only used in emergency outdoor survival.
-Examples of both are shown below.
+The pocket chainsaw is a handheld, human-powered, that works by moving the tiny blades back and forth.
+Wire saws and the pocket chainsaw are very cheap and quite portable.
+However, they also can be hard to hold and are generally only used in emergency outdoor survival. and as you probably guessed, fold up, like a pocket knife.
+A

-My reviews will only cover folding saws and folding bow saws.
+My reviews will only cover saws and bow saws.

-A Bushcraft saw is superior to a hatchet or survival knife in the following situations:
+A is superior to a hatchet or under the following circumstances:

 - Confined Spaces- They cut easier in small spaces.